CS 200: Concepts of Programming with C++, Summer 2023

 Practicing new topics (group effort) 🏋️

-Tech literacy (solo effort): 🧠
+Tech literacy (solo effort)

-Check in 🧑🏫
+Check in (solo effort) 🧑🏫

-Learning new topics 🆕
+Learning new topics (solo effort) 🆕

 Take notes while learning: